Kcils360/data-structures-and-algorithms-JS/sorts/insertion/README.md

 ## Approach

-##### preOrder Method
+##### Insertion Sort
-- The preOrder Method takes in a `node` as a parameter, then recursively runs thru each child node and prints their value to the console.
+- Takes in an unsorted array, then sorts it using the insertion alogrithm and returns the sorted array.

 *No image available*